jctanner/rhoai-hacking/experiments/multimode-gateway/src/odh-gateway/README.md

 # ODH Gateway

-A lightweight, configurable reverse proxy designed for OpenShift Data Hub (ODH) and Kubernetes environments.
+A lightweight, configurable reverse proxy designed for Open Data Hub (ODH) and Kubernetes environments.
 The gateway dynamically routes incoming HTTP requests to upstream services based on path prefixes defined in a YAML configuration file.

 ## Features